SciSharp/LLamaSharp/README.md

 The C#/.NET binding of [llama.cpp](https://github.com/ggerganov/llama.cpp).
 It provides APIs to inference the LLaMa Models and deploy it on native environment or Web.
 It works on both Windows and Linux and does NOT require compiling llama.cpp yourself.
+Its performance is close to llama.cpp.

-- Load and inference LLaMa models
+- LLaMa models inference
-- Simple APIs for chat session
+- APIs for chat session
-- Quantize the model in C#/.NET
+- Model quantization
+- Embedding generation, tokenization and detokenization
 - ASP.NET core integration
-- Native UI integration

 ## Installation